romeerez/orchid-orm/packages/docs/src/guide/quickstart.md

 If you're using a hosted database, change `ssl` to true in the above config.

-In case of using hosted database, it's already created by provided.

-But if you develop with a local Postgres, create databases with this command:
+In case of using hosted database, it's already created by provided, but if you develop with a local Postgres, create databases with this command:

 ```sh
 # command to create a database: